whoshriyansh/CodeSail/Referance.md

 how to import acquire VsCode Api in react webview pannel

+how to get get acquireVsCodeApi in a react web view pannel whcih is inside vs extention code

 how to send file from the react web view to the vs code extension

 how to get a file from react web view in vs code extension and read that file content ?